 Real News Fake News Discussion Questions

-Misinformation, disinformation, fake news – whatever you call it, it’s maybe one of the most important things that students of today need to learn to deal with.
+Misinformation, disinformation, fake news – whatever you call it, it may be one of the most important things that students of today need to learn to deal with.
 So much depends on it – in student’s everyday lives and in their future, as well as in their country and their country’s future.

 As English teachers and social studies teachers, teaching this complex and controversial topic likely falls to us.
 Which is probably a good thing, because we have knowledge in the area of evaluating writing that badly needs to be passed on to students.